-The Contents of Commercial Dog Food
+The Contents of Commercial Dog Food Companies

 So what does that mean exactly?
 Just that dogs and cats that have been euthanized are allowed in pet food!

-In Canada, the types of meat permitted in pet food are regulated by the Canadian Food Inspection Agency.
+In Canada, the types of meat permitted in natural dog food recipes are regulated by the Canadian Food Inspection Agency.
 It clearly states on their website that condemned meats are cleared for use in pet food, provided a veterinarian has approved them.
 You can read more about the definition of condemned meats in Canada, and their use in pet food, by visiting the Canadian Food Inspection Agency’s website at http://www.inspection.gc.ca/.
 Why should anyone have the authority to say that a meat that has been classified as condemned (and therefore inedible) is suddenly OK to use in pet food?

 Everything you Needed to Know about Meat Meals